What is SJA? Secure Job Analysis Explained Simply

-SJA stands for Safe Job Analysis and is a practical method within HSE to assess risk before a work operation is carried out.
-The analysis is carried out by those who will actually perform the work, and is based on their experience and knowledge.
+SJA stands for safe job analysis and is a practical method within HSE work.
+The analysis is carried out by those who will actually perform the work, based on their experience, competence and knowledge of the task.

 A safe job analysis usually consists of: